 Note: Each class teacher approaches this general curriculum guide with the freedom to shift and cater it to the particular group of students he or she is teaching.
-Please speak with your class and subject teachers for specific details regarding curriculum content.

 Capital letters indicate main lessons, which are taught in 3–4 week blocks of daily double-period class sessions.
 In grades 6–8, mathematics and English studies are supplemented by skills classes meeting 2–3 times weekly.